 IN ENTERTAINMENT MEDIA.

-DeeperDive is a social impact partnership and consulting firm specializing in religious literacy in entertainment media.
+DeeperDive is a Diversity, Equity, and Inclusion initiative of KC Social Impact Lab specializing in religion in entertainment media.

 AND RELIGION APPEARS CONSTANTLY ON SCREEN.

-A project of KC Social Impact Lab, led by experts in philanthropy, media, and public affairs with proven track records of delivering effective messages in over 140 countries and 40 different languages, our goal is to shift public attitudes and improve general knowledge related to religious literacy specifically and social justice more broadly.
+A project of KC Social Impact Lab, led by experts in philanthropy, media, and public affairs with proven track records of delivering effective messages in over 140 countries and 40 different languages, our goal is to equip individual storytellers and companies with the tools to tell more complex and less stereotype-driven narratives.